lokanx/azure-typescript-blueprints/src/blobstorage/README.md

   }
 ```

-For a more complete example, see
+For a more complete example, see [AzureBlobStorageHandler.ts](AzureBlobStorageHandler.ts)